 Spraying the plant with high-pressure water can also get rid of some of the mealybugs that are left behind once other methods have been used.

 Whiteflies have soft bodies with wings.
 These pests are also closely related to aphids and mealybugs.
-Although the whiteflies have wings, they do not make much use of them, but they are still capable of flying.
+Although the whiteflies have wings, they do not use them much, but they are still capable of flying.

-Whiteflies can be extremely small in size, making it difficult to spot them on leaves.
+Whiteflies can be extremely small, making it difficult to spot them on leaves.
 They remain in clusters and can mostly be spotted on the undersides of the leaves.
-This pest is active during the day, but if you disturb the leaf that they are present on, then they will start to scatter.
+This pest is active during the day. if you disturb the leaf that they are present on, then they will start to scatter.

 Whiteflies are incapable of surviving outdoors during the winter; thus, they are mostly present on indoor plants or greenhouse plants.
 However, they can still infect outdoor plants if they are provided with the proper environmental conditions.